ovh/docs/pages/web_cloud/web_hosting/how_to_upgrade_web_hosting_offer/guide.en-ie.md

 Otherwise, delete unused databases and reduce the amount of data in them, if necessary.
 This quantity must not exceed the maximum database size for the new solution.
 If you need assistance with how to proceed, please contact [OVHcloud partners](https://partner.ovhcloud.com/en-ie/directory/).

-Once you have deleted data from your databases, recalculate the quota used.
+Once you have deleted data from your databarrrrrses, recalculate the quota used.
 To do this, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Hosting plans`{.action} , then select the Web Hosting plan concerned.
 On the page that pops up, go to the `Databases`{.action} tab, then click the `...`{.action} button to the right of the database concerned, then `Recalculate the quota`{.action}.

 ![quota](images/quota.png){.thumbnail}

 > [!primary]
 >
 > Recalculating your database quota may take up to **15 minutes**.
-Please reload the page from your web browser if the recalculated quota does not appear spontaneously.
+Refresh the page in your web browser if the recalculated quota does not appear after that time.
 >

 #### 2 - Web Cloud Databases

-If you are using the [Web Cloud Databases](/pages/web_cloud/web_cloud_databases/starting_with_clouddb) solution included with your web hosting plan [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/), and you want to upgrade your web hosting plan to a [Pro](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) solution, you will need to detach the Web Cloud Databases solution from your web hosting plan.<br>
+If you are using the [Web Cloud Databases](/pages/web_cloud/web_cloud_databases/starting_with_clouddb) solution included with your web hosting plan [Performance](https://www.ovhcloud.com/en-ie/web-hosting/performance-offer/), and you want to change your web hosting plan to a [Pro](https://www.ovhcloud.com/en-ie/web-hosting/professional-offer/) solution, you will need to detach the Web Cloud Databases solution from your web hosting plan.<br>
 To do this, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and go to the `Web Cloud`{.action} section.
 In the left-hand column, click `Hosting plans`{.action} , then select the Web Hosting plan concerned.
 On the page that pops up, stay in the `General information`{.action} tab.
 In the central `Configuration` column, click the `...`{.action}' button to the right of the `Web Cloud Databases`{.action} heading, then `Detach`{.action}.

 ![Web Cloud Databases](images/clouddb.png){.thumbnail}